-In your first day, we suggest that you concentrate more on those installations that are located within or at a comfortable distance from the central business district.
-This is to minimize the hassles and acquaint you with the surroundings of the city.
+In your first day, we suggest that you concentrate more on those installations that are within or at a comfortable distance from the central business district.
+That is to minimize the hassles and acquaint you with the surroundings of the city.

 We have identified some of the facilities which you may consider giving a topmost priority.
-Some of them may not necessarily be located within the CBD but they are nonetheless best of the very best, all factors considered.
+Some of them may not fall within the CBD, but they are nonetheless best of the very best, all factors considered.

 Van Gogh Museum

 Every art enthusiast is probably familiar with Vincent van Gogh.
-His contribution to the painting cannot in any way be wished away or downplayed.
-Few people know though that he, in fact, is a native of this city.
+His contribution to the painting cannot in any way, be wished away or downplayed.
+Few people know though that he is a native of this city.
 That is why you want to visit a museum that is wholly dedicated to him and his works.

 This museum houses the largest collections of the paintings, letters, and drawings of Vincent van Gogh.
-It is situated in one of the residences of the painter.
-A stay here thus takes you back in time and allows you to relive the past moments of the said artist.
+It is in one of the residences of the painter.
+A stay here thus takes you back in time and allows you to relive the last moments of the said artist.

 Anne Frank House

 Do you have some sympathy for the Jews?
 Would you want to know more about the atrocities that were meted out on them by the Nazi regime?
 You do not necessarily have to go to Auschwitz or Birkenau.
 Amsterdam can also shed some light on this for you.

 While at the city, do pass by this Anne Frank House.
 It is an annex within a larger building where some courageous Jews, Anne Frank & her family took cover from the Nazis.
 Its location on the Prinsengracht canal also gives you some opportunities for taking some break.

 You definitely cannot visit Amsterdam and leave without spending some money.
 For this, we recommend that you visit the Dam square, which is within the central business district.
 This square houses numerous shopping facilities and jewelry.
 Its strategic location allows for easy access.